 What is EDI 820 Remittance Advice?

-EDI X12 820 Payment Order/Remittance Advice or simply EDI 820, is an electronic document transmitted via EDI (Electronic Data Interchange) that business partners (seller, buyer, financial institution…) use to provide detailed payment information.
+EDI X12 820 Payment Order/Remittance Advice (or simply EDI 820), sometimes called as EDI payment, is an electronic document transmitted via EDI (Electronic Data Interchange) that business partners (seller, buyer, financial institution…) use to provide detailed payment information.
 Normally an EDI 820 transaction, is sent by the buyer to his supplier after issuing a payment against an EDI 810 Invoice sent by the supplier.

 In North America, the Payment Order/Remittance Advice transaction set is transmitted in EDI X12 standard.
 The message code in EDIFACT standard for the Remittance advice message is REMADV.

 REMADV is the analog of EDI 820; it has the same function and application in international business practice, mainly in Europe.

 Usage of the EDI 820 Payment Order/Remittance Advice Transaction Set